-The Company has 100% interest in Catalina Minerals Limited incorporated in Australia for \$1.
-The subsidiary was converted to a Public Company effective 1/7/2021 & the name was changed to Catalina Minerals Limited (previous name SHH Prospecting Pty Ltd).
+The Company has 100% interest in Mammoth Minerals Limited (previously known as Catalina Minerals Limited) incorporated in Australia for \$1.
 The subsidiary has been dormant since incorporation.
 As the subsidiary has no assets or liabilities, consolidated financial statements have not been prepared.
 The Statement of Financial Position, Statement of Profit or Loss and Other Comprehensive Income, Statement of Changes in Equity and Statement of Cashflows for the year then ended as shown in these financial statements are considered to constitute those of the Group.